hmrc/auth-client/README.md

 libraryDependencies += "uk.gov.hmrc" %% "auth-client-play-xx" % "[INSERT-VERSION]"
 ```

-Where `play-xx` is your version of Play (e.g. `play-29`).
+Where `play-xx` is your version of Play (e.g. `play-30`).

 Note the version does not include the version of Play (as it did prior to version 7.0.0).

-Note that this library is only available for Play 2.8.x and 2.9.x.
+Note that this library is only available for Play 3.0.x.
 No other play versions are supported.

-> Play < 2.8 is no longer supported.
+> Play < 3.0 is no longer supported.
 If you plan to use it in a microservice that is still using an older version of Play, then you will need to upgrade it first.

 ## Usage